 Either the lawsuit or an impeachment — or both — can hurt the Republicans, by making it look like they are playing Mickey Mouse politics during an election year.
 President Obama is already making a joke out of Speaker Boehner's threatened lawsuit by saying, "So sue me!"

 Courts don't like to get involved in cases where one branch of government is suing another — and the Supreme Court does not have to take any case that it does not want to take.
+Even a lower court can throw out Boehner's lawsuit as a political issue that does not belong in court.
+Then it will be the Republicans who will have egg on their faces.

 As for impeachment, the House of Representatives can impeach any president they want to.
 But an impeachment is essentially just an indictment that leaves it up to the Senate to decide whether to vote to remove the president from office.